Le Roy families have until Feb. 13 to weigh in on potential football merger with C-M/B-B

 “It’s a conversation.
 All of you are here because you care about Le Roy football,” Holly said.
 “You come in with your opinion on what’s best for your child.”

-The final roster numbers for Le Roy football on three levels in 2022 were 28 eligible to play for varsity football, 23 for junior varsity and 24 for modified.
+Holly presented final roster numbers for Le Roy football on three levels in 2022.
+The presentation noted 28 for varsity, but that two of them were dual-sport athletes and there were some injuries which probably brought the number down to 26, Holly said.
+There were 23 for junior varsity and 24 for modified.
 For the fall of 2023, the projections for Le Roy are 25 varsity players, 24 for JV and 28 for modified.

 Per information provided by the Le Roy school district, within the New York State Public High School Athletic Association (NYSPHSAA), the BEDS numbers for Class C schools sit from 261-384.
 Le Roy’s BEDS number currently sits at 269, with the largest Section V Class C program being Livonia, which is equipped with a BEDS umber of 381.